Maxamed-NCX/17-Regex-Tutorial-on-Matching-an-Email/README.md

 In this Regex, the charactor class `/d` is used which in Javasctipt classifies the use of any digit from 0 to 9.

 ### Flags
+A regular expression consists of a pattern and optional flags: g, i, m, u, s, y.
+Without flags and special symbols (that we’ll study later), the search by a regexp is the same as a substring search.

 ### Grouping and Capturing
 There are 3 groups being captured in this example.
 The charactor class `/d` in 1st Group is the username of the email account `[A-Za-z0-9_\.-]` ~ "GistGit22".
 The 2nd group captures the domain name or e-mail service being used `[\da-z\.-]` ~"@.github" Lastly, the 3rd group captures the domain extention (i.e .com or .net) `[a-z\.]{2,6}`